erwanvivien/twitch_chat_dotnet/chat/README.md

+# For Chat
-All here is non-case-sensitive
+All here is non-case-sensitive and only the default help message

-You can control movements by typing 'up', 'down', 'right' or 'left' You can do any action from the DS ('A', 'B', 'X' or 'Y') L is 'l'
+- You can control movements by typing 'up', 'down', 'right' or 'left'
+- You can do any action from the DS ('A', 'B', 'X' or 'Y')
+- L is 'L'
-R is 'r'
+- R is 'R'

 help is 'help'